Jenelle Evans To Mom: ‘Our Relationship Is Getting More Damaged Everyday’

 A post shared by Jenelle Evans (@j_evans1219) on

-Evans is now joining other Teen Mom brides-to-be like Ryan Edwards’ fiancée, Mackenzie Standifer and Jo Rivera’s fiancée, Vee Torres, in their excitement to become a blushing bride.
+Evans is now joining other Teen Mom brides-to-be like Ryan Edwards’ fiancée, Mackenzie Standifer, and Jo Rivera’s fiancée, Vee Torres, in their excitement to become a blushing bride.

 Jenelle is also joining Teen Mom OG stars Amber Portwood and Matt Baier in managing to have wedding invite drama.
 Amber is planning to marry Baier, 45, this fall and said she intends to invite everyone in the Teen Mom OG and Teen Mom 2 cast to her wedding.